 Evaluate the patient pre-operatively with a thorough history and physical examination.
-A detailed history will provide information about medications taken by the patient currently, current medical conditions, previous history of allergies, and, response to anesthesia for surgical procedures as well as family history of medical conditions/response to anesthesia (e.g. delayed recovery from anesthesia).
+A detailed history will provide information about medications taken by the patient currently, current medical conditions, previous history of allergies, and response to anesthesia for surgical procedures, as well as a family history of medical conditions/response to anesthesia (e.g. delayed recovery from anesthesia).

 Maintain a checklist in the operating theater:

 - Confirm the site and side of surgery.

 - Ensure that the patient’s intravenous line is functional and correctly positioned.